geoSurge <> Google Cloud stakeholder record

 Evidence details

-geoSurge describes a VC-backed company, one of the largest rounds in Europe, looking for a meaningful custom proposal with front-loaded support.
-Mike says he can create a proposal and send it that evening.
+geoSurge describes a VC-backed company, one of the largest rounds in Europe, looking for a meaningful strategic partner.
+Mike says he can create a next-step proposal and send it that evening.

 26 Jun 2025